Clearing land is one of my favorite activities, this began on our family farm after opening a tree line so I could raise Jacob sheep.

 The Beginning of a Good Clearing

-This area is thick with thorns and is just the beginning of a good clearing that began prior to our icy weather.
-My hope is to finish soon so I can prep the ground for a berry garden.
+This area is the beginning of a good clearing.
+It's thick which means you dive in from the edge working your way through.
+My hope is to complete this sooner than later so I can prep the ground for a berry garden.

 Tools to Remove Thorns

-When I clear land, I use specific tools to help remove the clutter.
-But mostly I need to stay focused on the finish line and really embrace the progress even if the progress is small.
+When I clear, specific tools are used to remove the clutter.
+But mostly I need to stay centered on my goals and embrace the progress even if the progress is small.

 Every morning, I read my bible with a cup of coffee in hand.
-It's become part of a 6-year routine that gets my day off to a positive beginning.
+This activity became part of a six-year routine to help me connect with Christ and understand Gods plan for my life.

-This is the best part of my day; it has grounded my soul.
+From the Old Testament to the New I have been able to embrace the goodness.
+This is the best part of my day because it has grounded my soul.
 Knowing I can't be perfect, but I can be loved for who I was created to be is the best feeling.

-Knowing I can be forgiven for my shortcomings is huge and even better I can forgive others in the process so that I can live free.
+Knowing I can be forgiven for my shortcomings is huge and forgiving others has set me free.

 I think this is why I love clearing land so much because it is the real life visual of what can happen when we take away the thorns from our heart.